renovatio0424/MyLoadingDialog/README.md

 # MyLoadingDialog

 ## Desc
-This App is a practive app
+This app is for practicing dialog creation.